The Names Of The Father And The Son

 Let’s start with the name of the Father, for it is the foundation of the name of His Son.

-The sacred name of the Father is Yahuah.
+The sacred name of the Father is YHUH, which can be spelled out as Yahuah.

 The Father has given us His personal name, but the enemy has caused Christians to use trite terms such as “Lord” and “God,” which pagan gods are also called.